ashokkumarjuly/ashkya_faq_ci/README.md

 3) View the list of question and answers posted by him

 General

-1) Only logged in user can post a question or answer.
+1) Only logged in user can post a question or answer.<br/>
 2) Pagination included.